 In the long-standing history of the March Madness Tournament, the most remarkable upset ranking-wise was by the 2018 UMBC team.
 Their victory over the #1 seed, Virginia, was the first and only time in NCAA Tournament history that a #16 seed had ever won against the #1 seed.
 The biggest comeback in tournament history was completed by Duke when they overcame a 22-point deficit to Maryland in the 2001 tournament.

 Has a 16 seed ever beaten a 1 seed in March Madness?

 A #16 seed defeating a #1 seed has only happened once in March Madness history, with the UMBC Golden Retrievers beating the Virginia Cavaliers during the 2018 tournament.
 Though Virginia was heavily favored to win as No. 1 seed, UMBC ended up handily winning the first round game by 20 points (74-54).

 What is the average number of upsets that happen in March Madness each year?

-An upset is always possible for any team in the tournament; it's part of the allure.
-Since the tournament was expanded to 64 teams in 1985, there has been an average of about 12-13 upsets per year, with most of these upsets occurring in the 1st round of games.
+Since the tournament was expanded to 64 teams in 1985, there has been an average of 12 to 13 upsets per year.
+Traditionally, most upsets have occurred during the first round of March Madness.
 The 2007 tournament had the fewest upsets in total, with only four teams claiming a win over a higher-ranked opponent.
 On the other hand, the 2014 and 2019 tournaments both hold the record for most upsets, featuring 19 total upsets each.